Mirage-Zero-Nine/algorithm-leetcode/README.md

 # LeetCode Solution

-This repository is a "submission" of LeetCode problem solutions, keeps updating.
+This repository is a "submission" of partly of LeetCode problems, keeps updating.

 - `Lib`: dependency of algorithm problems, such as `TreeNode`, `ListNode`.
 - `Playground`: some data structure relating to problems, such as implementation of binary search.